chiranjan-on-git/DataScienceCapstone/README.md

     ```bash
     jupyter notebook
     ```
     This will open Jupyter in your browser.
-Navigate to the `notebooks/` directory and open the `.ipynb` files in sequential order (or as per your interest) to see the code, analysis, and visualizations.
+All `.ipynb` files are located in the root directory and can be opened directly.
+It is recommended to run them in the order they appear in the `Methodology` section.

+4.  **Run Plotly Dash App (Optional):**
+    To run the interactive dashboard locally, execute the Python script:
+    ```bash
+    python "Code_SN Labs_Dash.txt"
+    ```
+    The app should then be accessible in your web browser, typically at `http://127.0.0.1:8050/`.

 ## Technologies Used